egmsft/AI-benchmarking-guide/README.md

 [FlashAttention](https://github.com/Azure/AI-benchmarking-guide/blob/main/Benchmarks/AMD/FlashAttention.py) is an algorithm to speed up attention and reduce the memory footprint for Natural Language Models—without any approximation.
 It is meant to speed up training and inference by reordering the attention computation and leveraging classical techniques (tiling, recomputation) to reduce memory usage from quadratic to linear in sequence length.

 ### 6. End-to-end Inference Workloads
 To assess how different system components (as tested by the microbenchmarks) affect overall performance, we suggetsing running some [end-to-end workloads](https://github.com/Azure/AI-benchmarking-guide/blob/main/Benchmarks/AMD/LLMBenchmark.py).
-The models we used for benchmarking are the current industry standards across various sizes: Mistral (7B parameters), LLAMA 3 (8B, 70B, and 405B).
+The models we used for benchmarking are the current industry standards across various sizes: LLAMA 3 (8B, 70B, and 405B).
 The performance of the model inferencing (throughput) is measured in tokens per second, accounting for both processing input tokens and generating output tokens.
 The workloads run in a vLLM environment.
 Users need huggingface credentials to download all the model weigths.
-Visit [huggingface.co](https://huggingface.co/) to create an account and obtain access to the models.
-After obtaining your credentials, use `huggingface-cli login` to input your access token.

 # HOW TO RUN THE BENCHMARKS